Onsite Foot Surgeries in Brooklyn, NY

 HEEL SPUR SYNDROME PLANTAR FASCIITIS

-Other causes of stress on the heel and plantar fascia include recent weight gain, high-impact athletic activities, prolonged standing or walking, trauma, lower back problems and arthritis.
+Other causes of stress on the heel and plantar fascia include recent weight gain, high-impact athletic activities, prolonged standing or walking, trauma, lower back problems, and arthritis.
 Pain could also stem from a microtraumatic fracture of the heel, causing a heel spur as a result of this injury.

 TREATMENT

-In a minority of cases when the above conservative measures fail to give relief, surgical intervention becomes necessary .The plantar fascia is released in part from its origin.
+In a minority of cases when the above conservative measures fail to give relief, surgical intervention becomes necessary.
+The plantar fascia is partially released from its origin.
 When a large spur is present, reduction or removal could become necessary.
-Advances in surgical technology now permit plantar fascial release via the endoscope.
+Advances in surgical technology now permit plantar fascial release to be performed via the endoscope.
 This procedure is known as Endoscopic Plantar Fascial release or EPF.
 Extracorporeal Shockwave Therapy is also a new modality that is available.

 PREOPERATIVE CONSIDERATIONS